ChalmersGU-data-structure-courses/lab-system/README.md

 lab.repo_init()
 ```
 This pulls from the official project.
-It also needs the student group projects and grading project to exist so that the configuration of fetching from student repositories and pushing to the grading repository can be confirmed
 You may add an argument `bare = True` to make it a so-called bare git repository.
 This is useful for automated task that don't need a repository with an actual working directory.